opes/byoh/README.md

 - [Who is this for?](#for)
 - [Why should I even?](#even)
 - [What's involved?](#involved)
-- Server Setup Part 1: Creating you server
+- Server Setup Part 1: Creating your server
 	- Prerequisites
 		- [Domain Name](#domain)
 		- [Git](#git)